Heiliges Grab Görlitz

 Is photography allowed?

-Photography policies may vary; it’s best to check on-site or consult the official website for guidance on capturing images within the chapel.
+Photography policies can vary; it’s best to check upon arrival or refer to the official website for any restrictions.

 Are there guided tours?